larrydodson/Bike_Sharing/README.md

 ### Deliverable 1: Change Trip Duration to a Datetime Format

 ### Deliverable 2: Create Visualizations for the Trip Analysis

+#### Visualizations showing:
+  1. How long bikes are checked out for all riders and genders.
+  2. How many trips are taken by the hour for each day of the week, for all riders and genders.
+  3. A breakdown of what days of the week a user might be more likely to check out a bike, by type of user and gender.

 ### Deliverable 3: Create a Story and Report for the Final Presentation